 Other things to do?

-We arrived at the Tiger Temple before noon and waiting in a car in Thailand for an hour and a half is just impossible.
+We arrived at the Tiger Temple before noon and waiting in a car in Thailand for an hour and a half is not possible in 40°C. Sadly the Tiger Temple is no longer, it was a great place, then it all went sour.
 There were Asia Tours silver minibuses already there along with a couple of taxis sidelining as tour guides and the heat bordered on the unbearable.
 The little shop that sells Tiger Temple Tee shirts was open and the open-air cafe would let us escape from the sun but it offered no service, only vending machines, and no fan.
 We weren't going to sit in this so we went for a drive to Sai Yok town to do some shopping but Kanchanaburi isn't like anywhere else in Thailand.
 There are no roadside stalls or little chicken fryers and Sai Yok doesn't have any talat or raan (market stalls and shops).
 You wouldn't even describe Kanchanaburi as rural.
 It is a collection of national parks and wildlife sanctuaries the size of East Anglia and if the wild frontier is your choice of holiday you're going to love it.

 Namtok Kateng Cheng